ohfacts/CodeForces-Speedrun/README.md

 megashitcoomer

 I sit down, I start thinking about jokes.
 I get an idea.
 Wouldn't it be comedic if I did all ~7200 problems (and new ones as they come)  from codeforces and upload the entire thing over here?
----

 I am laughing.

 I am new to competetive coding and C++ in general.
-I want to get better at programming, at algorithms especially, like Richard Hendricks from JoJo.
-I dropped Unity and picked up SFML and C++ for this very reason.
-It's a 2D top-down RPG so it wont be as difficult, but it in the process I will learn alot ( as I have in the past few days) , and most importantly how to make stand alone programs.
-I am tired of just making scripts.

 -I am doing this to get better , I have ordered the problems in increasing order of points and I solve them one after the other.